Not sure which Calculus course you should start with? Look at the Calculus Placement Decision Tree to see which placement exam to take.

 - Math 101: Calculus with Problem Solving.
 This course provides an introduction to the two fundamental notions of calculus: the derivative and the integral.
 The five days a week meeting format allows for review of pre-calculus topics as needed.
-Admission to Math 101 is by placement via Carleton Placement Exam #1 (CP#1) only.
-After completion of Math 101 students may enter Math 121.
+Admission to Math 101 is by placement via Carleton Placement Exam #1 only.
+After completion of Math 101, students may take Math 121.

 - Math 111: Calculus 1.
 A first introduction to the calculus that develops the derivative and the integral.
 Designed for students with little or no previous exposure to calculus.
-Placement is through Carleton Placement Exam #1 (CP#1) or Carleton Placement Exam #2 (CP#2).
-Upon successful completion of Math 111 students may enter Math 121.
+Placement is through Carleton Placement Exam #1 or Carleton Placement Exam #2.
+Upon successful completion of Math 111, students may take Math 121.

 - Math 121: Calculus 2--Integration techniques, improper integrals, the calculus of the exponential, logarithmic, and inverse trigonometric functions, applications, indeterminate forms, Taylor polynomials, infinite series.
 For students with strong previous exposure to calculus.
-Successful completion of Math 101 or Math 111, an AP AB score of 4 or 5, or a placement via Carleton Placement Exam #2 (CP#2) is required.
+Successful completion of Math 101 or Math 111, an AP AB score of 4 or 5, or a placement via Carleton Placement Exam #2 is required.
 Strongly recommended for natural science majors.
-Upon completion of Math 121 students may enter Math 211.
+Upon completion of Math 121, students may take Math 211.

 - Math 211: Multivariable Calculus.
 Develops the calculus in two or more dimensions.
-Successful completion of Math 121, an AP BC score of 4 or 5, or a placement via Carleton Placement Exam #3 (CP#3) is required.
-Upon successful completion of Math 211 students may take Math 232.
+Successful completion of Math 121, an AP BC score of 4 or 5, or a placement via Carleton Placement Exam #3 is required.
+Upon successful completion of Math 211, students may take Math 232.

-- Calculus AB: Score of 4 or 5: take Math 121.
-Score of 3: take Carleton Placement Exam #2 (CP#2) to determine which Calculus class you should enroll in.
-If you successfully complete Math 121 with a grade of C- or better, then you will receive 6 credits for Math 111 (which can count towards graduation and the mathematics major and graduation requirements.
+- Calculus AB Score of 4 or 5: take Math 121.
+Score of 3: take Carleton Placement Exam #2 to determine which Calculus class you should enroll in.
+If you successfully complete Math 121 with a grade of C- or better, then you will receive 6 credits for Math 111 (which can count towards graduation and the mathematics major.)

-- Calculus BC: Score of 4 or 5: take Math 211.
+- Calculus BC Score of 4 or 5: take Math 211.
 After successfully completing Math 211 with a grade of C- or better, you will receive 12 credits for Math 111 and 121 (which can count towards graduation and the mathematics major).

 Introduction to Statistics

-- We offer two flavors of introductory statistics courses: Math 115: Statistics: Concepts and Applications, or Math 215: Introduction to Statistics.
+- We offer two versions of introductory statistics courses: Math 115: Statistics: Concepts and Applications, or Math 215: Introduction to Statistics.

-- Students with a background in Multi-variable calculus are encouraged to consider the Probability-Introduction to Statistical Inference sequence (Math 265-275).
+- Students with a background in Multi-variable calculus are strongly encouraged to take the Probability-Introduction to Statistical Inference sequence (Math 265-275) instead of Math 215.